kevinosborn31/lexicon-test/README.md

 ## Design and Architectural decisions
 I have decided to use React to solve this problem as ease of re-use of components allows for strong scalability, if more movies or theatres were to be added, the app would have no issues consuming them.

-Design wise, I have opted to use a mobile first design, using vanilla CSS.
+Design wise, I have opted to use vanilla CSS.
 I considered using SASS but it seemed quite unnecessary for an app with only one page.
 Of course, using mobile first design and ensuring the UI is responsive.

 I have compared the two cinema's prices by merging both objects of data into it's own "movieData" object stored in state, allowing for direct use of the "cinemaPrice' and "filmPrice" data elements.

 The main challenge of implementing this user story was the unreliability of the API, which only worked just over half the time.
 My solution to this was to write a "retry" function, which will continue to re try to API call up to a max.
-This solution allows for a seamless reload, that the user doesn't even notice unless the console is open.
+This solution allows for a seamless reload, so that the user doesn't even notice unless the console is open.
 If the endpoint is completely dead though and it fails after 50 tries, it will throw an error.

 ## Testing
 Unit tests were a pain point for me, having limited experience in testing I struggled to find anywhere in the code where a unit test would be appropriate.
-The API calls are already catching the back end errors and validating the information coming through so it wouldn't be necessary there.
+I would like to write a test for the following:

+* Retry request function
+* Price comparison function

 ## Assumptions
 I have assumed this will be a one-page application, consuming 2 different API endpoints for 2 cinemas.
 I also assumed the endpoint was unreliable, which needed the call to be re-run automatically.